The questions we get asked all the time are, "How do we use this stuff?" and "When do we use it?"

 Use: Spray directly onto the cover of the bowling ball.
 Let it soak in for about 30 seconds.
 Then, wipe off the excess by applying That Purple Stuff to a CtD Power Pad and wiping the surface of the ball.
 Repeat on each half of the bowling ball.

 Purpose: To clean the bowling ball for a consistent reaction.
-To remove the performance effects of That Wow Factor TR and HM products.
+Can be used on any bowling ball.

-Purpose: To make the ball hook more while bowling.
-To easily remove heavy belt marks or tape residue from a thumb hole.
+Purpose: To easily remove heavy belt marks or tape residue from a thumb hole.

 Purpose: To remove dirt and oil from the bowling ball without using any liquid product.
 For dry towel events.

 Use: The fluffy light colored side should be used to wipe the ball off each shot to remove the dirt and oil from the ball.
 The darker colored side can be used in lighter oil conditions or to remove belt marks and scuff marks from the ball.